Truck driver charged in New Hampshire crash that killed 7 motorcyclists

 Zhukovskyy is expected to be arraigned Monday afternoon in Springfield District Court on the fugitive from justice charge.

 Authorities on Sunday identified the seven victims killed in the crash.
+They were members of Marine JarHeads MC, a motorcycle club that includes Marines and their spouses.
 An online fundraising page has been set up to help with funeral costs and has already raised more than $330,000.

+Along with the seven dead, state police said two additional people were transported to the Androscoggin Valley Hospital and one was airlifted to Maine Medical.
+Police did not provide any names.
+Authorities said Saturday afternoon that two of the three had been released from hospitals.